 Factors that impact the cost of family life insurance

-- The amount of the payout
+- The level of cover

 - How long you are insured for

 - Your age

 - Your health

 Cost of £250,000 level term life insurance over 25 years

 |Age||Non-Smoker Monthly Premium^||Smoker Monthly Premium^|